 Publications & Presentations

-- Numeric Nutrient Criteria in Florida: The Road to Cooperative Federalism, ABA Trends, (November/December 2015) (lead author with David W. Childs as co-author).
+- Numeric Nutrient Criteria in Florida: The Road to Cooperative Federalism, ABA Trends, (November/December 2015) (co-authored with Mohammad Jazil).

 - Event Moderator, Florida Chamber Environmental Permitting Summer School (2014)